algorand/js-algorand-sdk/README.md

-let lastRound = 322575; // last Algorand round on which this transaction is valid let note = undefined; // arbitrary data to be stored in the transaction; here, none is stored let assetURL = "http://someurl"; // optional string pointing to a URL relating to the asset let assetMetadataHash = "somehash"; // optional hash commitment of some sort relating to the asset
+let lastRound = 322575; // last Algorand round on which this transaction is valid let note = undefined; // arbitrary data to be stored in the transaction; here, none is stored let assetURL = "http://someurl"; // optional string pointing to a URL relating to the asset let assetMetadataHash = "thisIsSomeLength32HashCommitment"; // optional hash commitment of some sort relating to the asset.
+32 character length.

 // signing and sending "txn" allows "addr" to create an asset let txn = algosdk.makeAssetCreateTxn(addr, fee, firstRound, lastRound, note,